rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

   <img  src="https://github.com/user-attachments/assets/1b844f3a-0628-4786-a2a5-4acc2bc3e6bb" style="width: 60%; height: auto;">
 </p>

-From the stride and gather experiments, we see that unit stride (Stride=1) achieves the highest performance at about 4.3 GFLOP/s.
-As the stride increases, throughput steadily falls: Stride=2 and 4 still manage above 3.8 GFLOP/s, but Stride=8 drops to around 2.5 GFLOP/s, and Stride=16 falls near 1.2 GFLOP/s.
-At Stride=32, efficiency collapses further to below 1.0 GFLOP/s, an almost 80% slowdown compared to unit stride.
-The gather pattern performs similarly poorly (~1.1 GFLOP/s), since random or indirect indexing defeats SIMD’s ability to use cache lines efficiently and prevents hardware prefetchers from streaming data.
-In short, SIMD efficiency is strongly tied to contiguous access ,  non-unit stride and gather-like patterns waste bandwidth and significantly reduce vector throughput.
+The stride test shows that contiguous access (stride=1) gives the best performance, about 4.3 GFLOP/s.
+As the stride increases, throughput drops.
+Stride=2 and 4 remain near 3.8 GFLOP/s, but Stride=8 falls to ~2.5 GFLOP/s.
+At Stride=16 performance drops to ~1.2 GFLOP/s, and by Stride=32 it is below 1.0 GFLOP/s, an 80% slowdown compared to stride=1.

+The gather test performs similarly poorly, around 1.1 GFLOP/s.
+Random or indirect access prevents SIMD from using cache lines efficiently.
+Prefetchers cannot stream data, so memory stalls dominate.

+These results confirm that SIMD efficiency depends on contiguous memory access.
+Non-unit strides and gather patterns waste bandwidth and sharply reduce throughput.

 ---